The 8 Best Dog Cones Australia: Tested & Evaluated 2023

 A shirt will, of course, cover the sensitive area you are trying to protect.
 While protecting the spot, it also reduces the airflow, thus potentially slowing the healing process.
 For this reason, it is probably not the best idea to keep a recovery shirt on all the time.
 But in combination with a cone or a collar, it can be great for providing some comfort and relief to your dog.

 When it comes to recovery aids, there is no perfect solution.
 No matter if it’s a cone, an inflatable collar, or a shirt, it will be slightly uncomfortable for your dog.
 But these things are necessary for a speedy recovery!

-If you are looking for a modern, softener dog cone, Zen Pet Zen Cone is a good solution.
-If you think your dog might do better with an inflatable collar, then go with the Kong Cushion or the ZenPet PRO Collar.
+If you are looking for a modern, softer dog cone, then our team of independent experts think the Kong Cloud Cone is the top product.
+If you think your dog might do better with a more traditional cone, then we suggest that you go with the Zen Pet Zen Cone.
 In any case, we hope this guide has helped you help your dog be healthy again.

 The most important thing for getting the right size of cone or recovery collar is measuring your dog's neck circumference.
 Most manufacturers will have a size chart relying on this measurement.
 When it comes to cones, you also want the cone to be not too long and not too short.
 Too long and the dog will not be able to eat and drink, too short and the cone will not be effective.

 Yes, and, in fact, they should.
 While it can feel cruel, a dog left alone at night can have a lot of time for scratching and licking.
 The cone should stay on.